Mission & goals

 I am excited about amazing and reliable public transportation networks everywhere.
 Reduced working-time could be dedicated to citizen-activism/improving democracies/reducing unequal access to arts&science&politics, and stimulating creative-sustainable-endeavours.

 Limit advertising.
 Replace it with introspective questions/sentences, e.g. Are you spending your time on what really fulfils you?

-In a degrowth future, we would finally be free from an economic system that predominantly rewards competition, accumulation, individualism and so on.
+I am Assistant Professor Environmental Geography and Development Studies at the University of Amsterdam where I coordinate education activities around degrowth.
+I believe that in a degrowth future we would finally be free from an economic system that predominantly rewards competition, accumulation, individualism and so on.
 This would allow us to extend solidarity to our natural and social environments—and by doing so, live healthy, peaceful and meaningful lives.

-If I had to pick one thing, it would be to promote connectivity between multiple things.
+If I had to pick one thing that needs to be done now, it would be to promote connectivity between multiple things.
 Degrowth is not a fully developed vision; it merely offers glimpses of the initiatives that could stimulate a transition.
 Isolated initiatives will only thrive if they are linked to and fostered by change at other levels or in other sectors of society.

 I worked as an informatician in a research institute, but I am retired now.
 I am a member of the Platform Duurzame en Solidaire Economie, an organization of volunteers that tries to influence Dutch society, so that it will work to meet the needs of all within the means of the planet.
 We work(ed) on various topics like inequality, a shorter working week, criticizing GDP-growth, local economies, free trade, economics education and the money system.

 What aspect of degrowth excites me the most?
 That we try to organize society in a way that literally creates living space for people elsewhere and for future generations.